Shopify/shipit-engine/README.md

 The `teams` key is optional, and required only if you want to restrict access to a set of GitHub teams.

-If it's missing the Shipit installation will be public unless you setup another authentication method.
+If it's missing, the Shipit installation will be public unless you setup another authentication method.

-After you change the list of time you have to invoke `bin/rake teams:fetch` in production so that a webhook is setup to keep the list of members up to date.
+After you change the list of teams, you have to invoke `bin/rake teams:fetch` in production so that a webhook is setup to keep the list of members up to date.

 For example: